-- {¶5} In June 2003, VCDJFS filed separate complaints alleging neglect and dependency concerning each of the ten Hilyard children, who then ranged in age from nine months to 12 years old.
+{¶7} In June 2003, VCDJFS filed separate complaints alleging neglect and dependency concerning each of the ten Hilyard children, who then ranged in age from nine months to 12 years old.
 The court removed the children from their parents' home, which was determined to be not fit for habitation, and placed them in the temporary custody of VCDJFS.
 Ms. Sledd was residing in the Hilyard's home when conditions there required removal of the children.
-The court appointed attorneys to represent the children's father and mother, and appointed Sandra Brandon, a licensed attorney, as guardian ad litem for all the children. - {¶6} In September 2003, an adjudication hearing occurred on the neglect and dependency allegations.
-The children's parents and their counsel, the guardian ad litem, and Ms. Sledd were all present. - {¶7} The court entered an order of adjudication and found by clear and convincing evidence: all ten of the children were dependent children under R.C.
+The court appointed attorneys to represent the mother, Michelle Hilyard, and the children's father, James Hilyard, and appointed Sandra Brandon, a licensed attorney, as guardian ad litem for all the children.

+- {¶8} In September 2003, an adjudication hearing occurred on the neglect and dependency allegations.
+The children's parents and their counsel, the guardian ad litem, and appellant were all present. - {¶9} The court entered an order of adjudication and found by clear and convincing evidence: all ten of the children were dependent children under R.C.
 2151.04; five of the children were neglected children under R.C.
 2151.03 due to the father's and mother's educational neglect of the children; three of the children were neglected children under R.C.
 2151.03 due to problems with lice, body odor and dental neglect; two of the children were dependent children under R.C.
 2151.04 because their condition or environment was such to warrant the state, in the interests of the children, in assuming their guardianship.

-Immediately following its adjudication of the children, the court made a disposition of temporary custody to VCDJFS and ordered the agency to develop a case plan that contained a goal of reunification with the parents.

-- {¶8} In November 2003, both parents were arrested and charged with the rapes of two of their children.
-That same month, Ms. Sledd filed a pro se motion for custody of all ten children, together with an affidavit of indigency requesting counsel; she received appointed counsel a week later.
-By agreement of the parties and with the court's permission, VCDJFS set up supervised visitation for one to two hours a month between Sledd and the children. - {¶9} At the annual review hearing held in May 2004, Ms.
+Immediately following its adjudication of the children, the court made a disposition of temporary custody to VCDJFS and ordered the agency to develop a case plan that contained a goal of reunification with the parents. - {¶10} In November 2003, both parents were arrested and charged with the rapes of two of their children.
+That same month, Sledd filed a pro se motion for custody of all ten children, together with an affidavit of indigency requesting counsel; she received appointed counsel a week later.
+By agreement of the parties and with the court's permission, VCDJFS set up supervised visitation for one to two hours a month between Sledd and the children.